mehami24/LATN102/translation3.md

 Part B. Grammatical questions:
 1. In the phrase, Iove adiutore, what case is Iove?
 What kind of construction is this phrase
-> Ablative, it is a participle.
+> Ablative; ablative absolute.
 2. What case is stercus, and why is it in that case?
 > accusative because it is the direct object.
 3. Identify the form of the adjective maiorem (gender, case, number, degree).
 > feminine, accusative, singular, comparative
 4. Explain the construction of the verbal unit flumine admisso.
-> it is a participle which takes on the ablative case.
-It can mean 'into the river' or 'to let into the river.'
+> it is an ablative absolute
 5. What are the gender, number, case, and antecedent of qui?
 > masculine, plural, nominative, antecendent: equos (fully: euis quattor equos)
 6. What Latin verb form has to be understood in the clause that runs from equorum to Dinus?
-> participle
+> 'erant'

 C. Literary commentary:
 1. In all three sentences, verbs appear fairly late in the clauses and the direct object is introduced very close to the beginning.
 By placing the words this way,